Accessing the APGI BioResource

-You must complete the first section entirely.
-Section B deals with biospecimen access, while Section C deals with clinical data access.
 Generally, you will need to have access to clinical data if you are planning to perform correlative or outcome analyses.
-If your study is purely epidemiological and you are not doing laboratory benchwork, then you will not need to address Section B.
+If your study is purely epidemiological and you are not doing laboratory benchwork, then you will not need to address Section C.

-Familiarise yourself with the APGI Tissue & Data Access Policy
+Familiarise yourself with the APGI BioSpecimen & Data Access Policy

-You will need to agree to all the points highlighted in the application form pertaining to due diligence of biospecimen and clinical data use.
-For more information see the APGI Tissue and Data Access Policy.
+You will need to agree to all the points highlighted in the application form pertaining to due diligence of BioSpecimen and clinical data use.
+For more information see the APGI BioSpecimen and Data Access Policy.